HakariMatt/ShuttlePayloadDeliverySystems/README.md

-This mod adds IUS ASE structure for Benjee's Shuttle Orbiter Construction Kit and Matthew (CobaltWolf) Mlodzienski's BDB.
+This mod adds IUS ASE structure for Benjee's Shuttle Orbiter Construction Kit and CobaltWolf's BDB.

 What is IUS ASE?
 IUS - Inertial Upper Stage